Darkerhack/Kidney-Stone-Detection-on-Ultrasonic-images/README.md

 10. **Analysis**: The extracted region is analyzed to determine if a kidney stone is detected based on its size and shape.

-This project provides a comprehensive approach to kidney stone detection in ultrasonic images using MATLAB, facilitating accurate diagnosis and treatment planning.
+This project provides a comprehensive approach to kidney stone detection in ultrasound images using MATLAB, facilitating accurate diagnosis and treatment planning.

 ---